DEMOCRATIC AGENDAS NETWORK

 In 2017, the CTS launched a new network-building project titled Democratic Agendas Network as a framework for integrating projects and dialogues related to the career of democracy and its futures.
 Through the Democratic Agendas Network, the CTS is currently focused on developing a network that links graduate students and faculty at universities and research institutions, both in the U.S. and abroad, in long-term collaborative projects.
 This new network will enhance and complement the conferences, research, teaching, publications, and public outreach initiatives that the CTS has been fostering since its inception.
 The CTS plays a crucial coordinating role in this project, working in collaboration with international scholars and institutional partners.
 The Democratic Agendas Network is coordinated by the CTS in close collaboration with two steering partners:

-The Center for Global Culture and Communication (CGCC), a Northwestern University-based center for research and collaboration (represented by its Director, Dilip Gaonkar); and
+The Center for Global Culture and Communication (CGCC), a Northwestern University-based center for research and collaboration (represented by its director, Dilip Gaonkar); and

-Central European University (CEU), Vienna and Budapest (represented by its Rector, Shalini Randeria)
+Central European University (CEU), Vienna and Budapest (represented by its rector, Shalini Randeria)

 Along with the CTS, these two partners will provide substantial funding for sustaining the Democratic Agendas Network.